joncutrer/sbin-tools/README.md

 ## myip

-Get the default IP address of the machine.
+Get the primary IP address of the machine.
 The one you are always after when you type ifconfig.
 The IP assigned to the interface that the default route belongs to